 Her efforts did not go unnoticed.
 “She is an academically trained historian, an excellent researcher, and superb writer,” said Turley in an email interview.

-Turley is especially impressed with the writing Brown is currently doing as they work on a sequel to “Massacre.”
+Turley is especially impressed with the writing Brown is currently doing as they work on a sequel to “Massacre at Mountain Meadows.”
 “But all of her writing is interesting,” he said.

 Her way with words is due in part to a degree in journalism from Brigham Young University.